Open call for PhD positions for cohort 2

 P7: A novel multilayer, non-diffusive landscape evolution model linked to geodynamic and geodetic signals discriminating plate and plume mode

 We have developed a novel numerical landscape evolution model called TTLEM-3D-Ma: for the first time, our model is capable of producing long-lasting escarpment and drainage effects/reversal corresponding to Ma-scale uplift history.
-In the 2nd phase of the project, in close cooperation with the geomagnetics group we will further develop our novel TTLEM-3D-Ma model, link it to geodetic and geodynamic models, apply it to plumes on a large scale of 102-103 km, and validate it against patterns of geomagnetic erosion and sedimentation data: (i) To develop the geodynamic interface over the last 100 million years, we will test our novel TTLEM-3D on the example of the North American plume with the patterns of landscape evolution in the Yellowstone region and radiating rivers; (ii) The erosion and sedimentation patterns will be compared with highly-resolved geomagnetic field data collected North America corresponding to domal uplift; (iii) In addition, to develop a better geodetic interface, the model will be linked to geodetic measurements in North America to better constrain the recent scales of lithospheric uplift.
+In the 2nd phase of the project, in close cooperation with the geomagnetics group we will further develop our novel TTLEM-3D-Ma model, link it to geodetic and geodynamic models, apply it to plumes on a large scale of 102-103 km, and validate it against patterns of geomagnetic erosion and sedimentation data: (i) To develop the geodynamic interface over the last 100 million years, we will test our novel TTLEM-3D on the example of the North American plume with the patterns of landscape evolution in the Yellowstone region and radiating rivers; (ii) The erosion and sedimentation patterns will be compared with high-resolution magnetic data collected in North America corresponding to domal uplift; (iii) In addition, to develop a better geodetic interface, the model will be linked to geodetic measurements in North America to better constrain the recent scales of lithospheric uplift.
 Thus, we shall scale up the model to reproduce geomagnetically well-constrained 100 Ma uplift history of North-America as a Benchmark for long-term uplift-driven landscape evolution.

 For further information on this project please contact the corresponding principal investigator: Prof. Michael Krautblatter (m.krautblatter(at)tum.de)